kingzamzon/docs/docs/sdk/authentication/session-sigs/get-lit-action-session-sigs.md

 Once the `AuthSig` has been created, it is then signed by the session keypair.
 Signing the `AuthSig` with the session keypair creates the session signatures.

 :::note
-This Lit Action is defined with the `litActionCode` or `litActionIpfsId` parameter , and `jsParams` must be provided.
+The Lit Action is defined with the `litActionCode` or `litActionIpfsId` parameter, and `jsParams` must be provided for executing the action.
 :::

 ## Prerequisites